fourkitchens/careers/README.md

 ### Fun questions

 * What is on your must-read list?
 Blogs, newsletters, books, etc.
+* Do you have a dot-files repo?
+How do you manage your environment configuration.
 * What is your favorite programming language and which ones do you hate?
 Why?
 * What's the last thing you learned (language/tool/solution) that made you excited?